History of the Jews in Ukraine: Rise of Hasidism and internal struggles

 The teachings of Israel ben Eliezer, better known as the Baal Shem Tov, or BeShT (1698–1760), who lived in the Ukrainian town of Medzhybizh, produced a massive religious movement which had a profound effect on Eastern European Jews.
 Known as Hasidism, it influenced Haredi Judaism, with a continuous influence through many Hasidic dynasties.
 The emergence of Hasidism with its specific rules and rites produced a strong opposition from traditional Ashkenazi Jewish circles.
-As a result of a split between Hasidic Jewish communities and their opponents (Mitnagdim) in the Polish-Lithuanian Commonwealth, a teritorial division emerged, with Hasidic rites dominating among poorer and less educated Jews in Volhynia, Podolia, Galicia and Hungarian-ruled territories of modern-day Ukraine.
+As a result of a split between Hasidic Jewish communities and their opponents (Mitnagdim) in the Polish-Lithuanian Commonwealth, a territorial division emerged, with Hasidic rites dominating among poorer and less educated Jews in Volhynia, Podolia, Galicia and Hungarian-ruled territories of modern-day Ukraine.

 A different movement was started by Jacob Frank in the middle of the 18th century.
 Frank's teachings were unorthodox (such as purification through transgression and adoption of elements of Christianity) and were supported by part of the Catholic clergy, including the bishop of Kamieniec Podolski, which led to his excommunication along with his numerous followers.
 In 1759 Frank and his supporters converted to Catholicism in Lemberg.
 As a result, a group of up to 20,000 Jewish converts emerged, who gradually assimilated with Christians, but preserved some peculiar traditions.
 In 1817 Frankists were officially recognized as Catholics by the Russian imperial government.